PreethamGuduri/LCD_GAME/README.md

 🛠️ How to Run the Project
 1️⃣ Simulation (Proteus)
-Open the Proteus project (.dsn file).
+Open the Proteus project (GAME_SIMULATION.pdsprj file).
 Load the HEX file generated from Keil.
 Run the simulation to see the game in action.
 2️⃣ Hardware Implementation
 Flash the compiled binary (.hex) to the LPC2148 microcontroller using Flash Magic.
-Connect the LCD (16x4) and buttons as per the circuit diagram.
+Connect the LCD (16x2) and buttons as per the circuit diagram.
 Power up and start playing!